It Must Be Love (Labi Siffre song)

-"It Must Be Love" is a song written and originally recorded and released in 1971 by English singer Labi Siffre on his 1972 album Crying Laughing Loving Lying.
+"It Must Be Love" is a song written and released in 1971 by the English singer Labi Siffre on his 1972 album Crying Laughing Loving Lying.
 It was also recorded by ska/pop band Madness in 1981.

 Labi Siffre original

-The original Labi Siffre recording was released as a single in 1971, and reached Number 14 in January 1972 in the UK singles chart.
+The original Labi Siffre recording was released as a single in 1971, and reached number 14 in January 1972 on the UK singles chart.
 It also appeared on his 1972 album Crying Laughing Loving Lying.

 In 1994, a version of Siffre's original, with altered lyrics, was featured in an advertisement for Midland Bank.
 In 2007, it was featured in a UK TV advertisement for Vodafone.